dibikhin/fp-builder-js/README.md

 - Peter Norvig and Scott Wlaschin for inspiration

 ## Links
-- [The Builder Pattern in JavaScript](https://medium.com/better-programming/the-builder-pattern-in-javascript-6f3d85c3ae4a) - an article about some OOP version
+- [The Builder Pattern in JavaScript](https://medium.com/better-programming/the-builder-pattern-in-javascript-6f3d85c3ae4a) - an article about an OOP version
 - [Ramda](https://ramdajs.com) - A practical functional library for JavaScript programmers
 - [Mocha](https://mochajs.org) - A feature-rich JavaScript test framework
 - [Chai](https://www.chaijs.com) - A BDD / TDD assertion library